 Now that we know what roles can be returned within the processing agreement, we can look at the content of this agreement.
 A processing agreement often contains a detailed description of the purpose of the processing of personal data.
-In addition to the purpose of collecting and providing personal data to a third party, the way in which the data are processed is also described.
+In addition to the purpose of collecting and providing personal data to a third party, the way in which the data is processed is also described.

 Other agreements that should be included in the processing agreement are aimed at maintaining the confidentiality of the parties involved, the security measures that are taken, the duration of the processing, and agreements on liability in the event, for example, of the loss of personal data.